wmjoers/MicroBits/README.md

 * When both players has selected signs an animation plays on both devices showing the other players sign.
 * It then show the result and the current score.
 * Press A+B to continue to next round.
 Both devices continue if one player presses A+B.

+## MultiPlayerSync (blocks)
+An example on how to connect several devices and select a master device.
+* Start all devices.
+All units should whow a ghost icon.
+* Press A or B to start sync.
+A = select random master device, B = select the current device as master.
+* During sync, all devices should show how many devices they find (including them self).
+* After sync is completed a crown-icon will be shown on the selected master unit, the other devices should show a person-icon.